ValHook/tennis/README.md

 ./ts/compile.sh
 ```

 It doesn't matter which directory you execute the shell script from.
-However, note that this script for Mac and Linux only; Windows users may want to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+However, note that this script for Mac and Linux only.
+Windows users may want to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 This regenerates the `ts/generated` directory which the `index.html` page is configured to load.